-Well, the purported indemnity agreement that Reliable now relies on is virtually identical to the confusing, legalese-laden clause in Sanders, and I agree with the court's reasoning in Sanders.
+"Do intelligent people purposely communicate in ways that hinder communication, Scribe?
+Do intelligent writers ignore the wishes and needs of their most important readers?"
+Reliable's indemnity clause is a carbon copy of the confusing, legalese-laden clause in Sanders, and I agree with the court's reasoning in Sanders.
 I have considered some of the other evidence, and I see that the parties never intended for the State to indemnify Reliable under the present circumstances.
 Reliable's case is dismissed.